ITU-BDSA-GROUP-20/Chirp/docs/report.md

 ### Discrepancies in commit amounts of group members

 When observing the amount of commits made by each group member, some anomalies can be seen.
-If a team member has a noticeably larger amounts of commits than others, it should be taken into account, that some or many of these extra commits are in regards to the deployment and release workflow files, that where the cause of a lot of commits relating to debugging these workflows.
+If a team member has a noticeably larger amounts of commits than others, it should be taken into account, that some or many of these extra commits are in regards to the deployment and release workflow files, that were the cause of a lot of commits relating to debugging these workflows.

 ## How to make _Chirp!_ work locally

-> There has to be some documentation on how to come from cloning your project to a running system.
-That is, Rasmus or Helge have to know precisely what to do in which order.
-Likely, it is best to describe how we clone your project, which commands we have to execute, and what we are supposed to see then.

 ### 1. cloning the project